gogogupta/blog/blog/_posts/2025-07-01-Prioritisation.md

 excerpt_separator: <!--more-->
 ---
 <div class="message">
-  I write notes to clarify my thinking on a topic.
-I share them publicly so others can point out any gaps.
+Writing notes helps me think more clearly.
+I share them in case someone spots a gap in my thinking.
 </div>

 Prioritisation means deciding what features to build next.
 It is important as it sets the direction of the product.
 If you keep building features that create incremental impact, you will keep growing the game.